forxstz/forxstz/README.md

 - possible ADHD hazard!?!?!??
 - I LOVE TO VC, I LOVE TO TALK!!!!!
 - I am INSANELY silly and cheerful, do not expect me to be srs unless im roleplaying
-- please dni subkit haters, please. i respect your opinion but do not shove your opinion in my face </3
+- please dni subkit and medhammer haters, please. i respect your opinion but do not shove your opinion in my face </3